What the best inkjet printer does

 How long do you plan to keep your prints?
 The best-quality inks from Canon, Epson and HP are all rated to last 100 years or more.
 If long-lasting prints matter to you, you should confirm that the model you're considering uses (or can use) long-lasting archival inks, and check how long they're rated to last.

 Speaking of ink cartridges, before throwing your old ones in the trash, see if they can be recycled.
 Several companies will buy used cartridges, and sometimes charities or schools will collect them to raise money.
-Some manufacturers like Canon provide free postage-paid mailers, so you can send in your old cartridges.
 Most office-supply stores accept used cartridges for recycling too, and they may offer store reward points in exchange.